sf package functions

 Visualizing the Raster

 Visualizing raster data helps you quickly understand its spatial distribution.
-We can start by plotting the raster using the plot()
+We can start by plotting the raster using the plot() function.

 This simple plot provides a visual overview of the raster data.
 You can use this for quick inspections before more detailed analysis.